n0namedeveloper/localRAG/README.md

 # 🤖 CodeRAG: Chat with GitHub Repositories

-**Chat with your GitHub repositories using Retrieval-Augmented Generation (RAG) and code-aware context.**
+Chat with your GitHub repositories using Retrieval-Augmented Generation (RAG) and code-aware context.
 This project enables you to ask natural language questions about any GitHub repository and get precise answers with source code references.
-It's designed for onboarding new developers and understanding complex codebases quickly.

----

 ## 🔍 Features